 I joined the musician's union when I was 17 and started gigging on the local wedding reception circuit, playing guitar and bass.

 Worked my way through college playing guitar in rock cover bands between 1973-78.
 I left western New York in 1978 to attend graduate school in Tennessee.

 My performing days started again in 1991 when I lived in Houston.
 My friend Dan Carson and I started performing as a duo, The Sphinx Brothers, playing original sarcastic acoustic ("sarcoustic") songs.
 In 1995 we recorded an album, I Annoy You (And Other Love Songs), that got airplay on some local radio stations.
 We later met Dale Trusheim, a drummer with a similarly twisted sense of humor, and the duo became a trio.
 This led to a second album in 2003, Not Your Regular Cowboys.

 In 2005, I moved to Richland, WA and pursued something that I had considered for quite a while: playing jazz and other instrumental styles.
 I played solo jazz guitar gigs in restaurants and wine bars, and also performed in small combos with local musicians.

 My wife, Charlotte, and I moved to East Amherst, NY in April 2012.

 In 2018, I retired after a 35-year career as a biomedical researcher and science educator.
 Two years later, I fulfilled a longtime dream of publishing a mystery novel (Arrangement for Revenge).
-My second novel in the series, Bad Breath, appeared the following year.
+Two more novels in the series, Bad Breath and Chased by the Past, followed.